-For the business class, we believe that the Traveler's Choice Silverwood hardside is the best-looking choice.
-It’s professional, sleek, and modern, which, really, is everything that a business suitcase needs to look like.
+We believe that the Traveler's Choice Maxporter II is the best-looking choice for the business class.
+It’s professional, sleek, and modern, which is really everything a business suitcase needs to look like.

-Although on paper Traveler’s Choice warranty isn’t that good, in reality, it is.
-Their warranty terms are quite weak and subjective, but people have said that their experiences were the opposite – usually, they’ll offer to send a new suitcase free of charge.
+Although Traveler’s Choice’s warranty isn’t that good on paper, in reality, it is.
+Their warranty terms are pretty weak and subjective, but people have said that their experiences were the opposite – usually, they’ll offer to send a new suitcase free of charge.

 Traveler’s Choice Warranty Terms